-- A privately owned facility where a majority of the health care providers, practicing within the scope of their licenses, devotes a majority of their practices to the treatment of pain syndromes through the practice of pain medicine or interventional pain medicine.
+- Have a majority of its health care providers, within the scope of their license, devote most of their time to treating pain conditions.
+This includes the practice of pain medicine or interventional pain medicine.

 - Advertise and reserve time to provide pain medicine or interventional pain medicine services.
 The clinic must have one or more worker who prescribes any of the following as chronic therapy for pain:

 - Opioids or opiates

 Learn about my rights and/or file a complaint

 These resources can help you understand laws that protect you and your care.